FAQ for Campers

 What time do I have to be there?
 Check in is on Sunday.
 You can arrive anytime from 2:00 p.m. to 4:00 p.m.
 The best time to arrive is around 3pm, the lines are shorter.
 And don’t worry, there are plenty of top bunks.

 What do we do when we get to camp on Check in day?
-Check-in begins at the front gate, where Adam, the Assistant Camp Director will give you the village you are in.
+Check-in begins at the front gate, where we will give you the village you are in.
 You’ll find out what cabin you are in when you get to the village.
 Park out near the archery field and follow the signs to the Admin Building.
-At the Admin Buidling you will meet Jon, the Camp Director, do a quick health screen, and maybe see the camp nurse.
+At the Admin Building you will meet Jon, the Camp Director, do a quick health screen, and maybe see the camp nurse.
 The camp store is also open to see or make a purchase.

 From the Administration Building, you go to your village.
 When you get to the village, you will be greeted by the Village Leader, who will give you the specific cabin assignment and introduce you to your counselors.
 You will then move your stuff into your cabin, maybe make your bed, and start playing with your cabin and village mates.

 It takes about 45 minutes from the time you arrive at camp until check in is complete.

 Can I come early?
 Unfortunately, we are not able to offer early check in.

 What time do I get picked up?
-Check out is on the last Saturday of the session.
-Check out time is from 9:00 am to 11:30 am.
+Check out is on Saturday morning for one week sessions and on Friday afternoon/evening for two week sessions.
+Check out time is from 9:00 am to 11:30 am for one week sessions and to be determined for two week sessions.

 Will the camp store be open during check in/check out?
 Yes.
 The camp store will be open during check in and check out.

 Mail is delivered every day after lunch.
 Some campers come to the Admin Building to get their mail with their village and some villages have their mail delivered to them by the staff.